GiviMAD/rustpotter-cli/README.md

 * `-e` enables the eager mode so detection is emitted as soon as possible (on min positive scores).
 * `-g` enables gain normalization.
 To debug the gain normalization you can use `--debug-gain`, or look at the gain reflected on the detection.
 * `--gain-ref` changes the gain normalization reference. (the default value is printed at the beginning when `--debug-gain` is provided, depends on the wakeword)

+### Record on Partial Detections

+Rustpotter can create audio records every partial detection, this can be useful to collect samples or to debug the behavior of the library.

+This can be enabled by providing a folder path to the `spot` or `test` commands in the `--record-path` option.
+The folder must exists and be writable for the records to be created.